Wen Ho Lee: Operation Kindred Spirit

 In January, The Wall Street Journal ran an article on the investigation, headlined "China Got Secret Data on U.S. Warhead -- Chief Suspect Is a Scientist at Weapons Laboratory of Energy Department," without naming a suspect.
 On March 6, The New York Times published an article on the W-88 case, "China Stole Nuclear Secrets for Bombs, U.S. Aides Say," again without naming the suspect.
 Government officials had requested the newspaper delay publication, and The New York Times held back publication for one day, saying it would consider a further delay if asked personally by the FBI director, who did not act on the request.

-The FBI interviewed Dr. Lee on March 5, and he consented to a search of his office.
+The FBI interviewed Lee on March 5, and he consented to a search of his office.
 On March 8, 1999, Lee was fired from his job at Los Alamos National Laboratory for failure to maintain classified information securely.
 However, FBI investigators soon determined that the design data the PRC had obtained could not have come from the Los Alamos Lab, because it contained information that only a "downstream" contractor involved in the final warhead production process would have.
 This information was only created after the weapon design left the LANL.

-Even though this left Wen Ho Lee apparently in the clear, the FBI continued its attempt to find evidence to implicate Lee in committing espionage for the PRC.
+Even though this left Lee apparently in the clear, the FBI continued its attempt to find evidence to implicate Lee in committing espionage for the PRC.
 There were 60 agents and more assigned to Lee's case, working to prove that he was a spy.
 The FBI conducted a search of Lee's house on April 10, seizing any item related to computers or computing, as well as anything that had notations written in Chinese.
 The FBI and the Department of Energy then decided to conduct a full forensic examination of Lee's office computer.
 The examination of Lee's computer determined that he had backed up his work files, which were restricted though not classified, onto tapes, and had also transferred these files from a system used for processing classified data onto another, also secure, system designated for unclassified data.

 After the FBI discovered Lee's transfer, they revoked his badge access and clearance, including his ability to access the data from the unclassified but secure network.
 Lee then requested from a colleague in another part of Los Alamos to be allowed to use his computer, at which time he transferred the data to a third unclassified computer network.
 The government then retroactively redesignated the data Lee had copied, changing it from its former designation of "PARD" (Protect As Restricted Data), which was just above the "Unclassified" designation and contained 99 percent unclassified data, to a new designation of "Secret" (which was treated on a higher security level than PARD), giving them the crime that the government needed for a formal charge.